 The St Christopher’s parish is a dual church community with the historical bluestone St Augustine’s church on Harrick Drive Keilor, as the second place of worship for the parish.
 This church is viewed as the main place of worship for the St Augustine’s school community.

-Four classes are housed in portables.
 The school provides extensive and picturesque play areas including basketball, netball and volleyball courts.
 The synthetic grass area is popular with the students for play and physical education lessons while the shaded playground, downball courts and sandpit provides year round creative play for the students.

+Our school vision is lived out through out daily words and actions as were strive together to make a difference.
 As a Catholic School we are committed to working with parents in a partnership to continue the faith development of our students.
 Through instruction and prayer we aim to develop in our students a deeply personal relationship with God that is life giving and purposeful.

 We encourage our students to actively participate in their learning by sharing with them experiences of liturgies and prayer and enabling them to take action to improve their lives and the lives of others and to make a difference every day.